alpergel/alpergel.github.io/CS180/PROJECT_3/README.md

 <h2 id="required-part-2">Section B</h2>

 <h3>Part B.1: Harris Corner Detection</h3>
 The Harris corner detection process begins by converting the image to grayscale.
 We then compute the image gradients in the x and y directions using the Sobel kernels (shown below).
-With these gradients, we calculate the products Ix², Iy², and IxIy at each pixel.
-To smooth these values, a Gaussian blur (low-pass filter) is applied to each of Ixx, Iyy, and Ixy.
+With these gradients, we calculate the products Ix * Ix, Iy * Iy, and Ix * Iy at each pixel.
+To smooth these values, a Gaussian blur (low-pass filter) is applied to each of Ix * Ix, Iy * Iy, and Ix * Iy.
 After smoothing, we construct the Harris matrix at every pixel and compute its response using the formula: R = det(M) - k · (trace(M))², where M is the 2x2 matrix of the blurred gradient products and k is a constant parameter.

 <p style="margin: 0 0 10px; color: #334155;">